Chrys-Chacha/pizza-IP/README.md

 #### By **Chrys Chacha**

 ## Description
 The website helps one to learn about some of the types of Pizzas offered in Pizza Haven.
-The website also helps the customers to make orders online and choose their mode of delivery and give instructions on the preferred location.
-When the customer submits an oder, they are able to see the total cost of their selcted package.
+The website also helps the customers to make orders online, choose their mode of delivery and give instructions on the preferred location.
+When the customer place an oder, they are able to see the total cost of their selected package.
 ## Setup/Installation Requirements
 * git clone (https://github.com/Chrys-Chacha/pizza-IP.git)
 * cd pizza-IP